UK social mobility chief quits: Sunday Times

 Two ministers have quit May’s cabinet in the last month, placing strain on the government as it nears a crucial summit on Britain’s exit from the European Union.

+An opinion poll published for the Mail On Sunday newspaper put Labour on 45 percent with the ruling Conservatives on 37 percent, the biggest lead for opposition leader Jeremy Corbyn’s party in a survey by pollster Survation since late 2013.

+“An 8 point lead would put the Labour party into overall majority territory if such vote share totals were reflected at the ballot box,” Survation said.

-Reporting by Costas Pitas; Editing by Andrew Heavens
+Reporting by Costas Pitas; Editing by Andrew Heavens and Diane Craft